enjoying the view

 Tips you need to know before you head in

-- Follow the path: Once you head in the rice fields and follow the path, you are committed as its a large circle and there are no shortcuts to head back.
-You need to make the entire circle to get back (or walk the same way back).
+• Follow the path: Once you head into the rice fields and follow the path, you are committed, as it’s a large circle and there are no shortcuts to head back.
+You need to make the entire circle to get back (or return the same way).

-Adil Villa and Resort our personal favourite for the money.
-Cosy yet beautiful balinese style cottages.
-Price $35
+Adil Villa and Resort is our personal favorite for the money.
+Cozy yet beautiful Balinese-style cottages.
+Price: $35

 Helpful Tools & Activities